Vijeth-Rai/Data-Science-Portfolio/README.md

 # Microsoft Malware Detection

 ### About the dataset
-The dataset is taken from https://www.kaggle.com/c/microsoft-malware-prediction.
+The dataset is taken from The dataset is taken from [Microsoft Malware Challenge](https://www.kaggle.com/c/microsoft-malware-prediction).
+This dataset contains .byte and .asm files which are most commonly used in malware detection tasks.
+.
 This dataset contains .byte and .asm files which are most commonly used in malware detection tasks.
 The .byte files contain binary data in hexadecimal format and the .asm files contain the disassembled code of the binary files.
 There are 10868 .byte and .asm files in the dataset.
 The task is to classify whether the file classifies as a malware or not.

 ### Motivation
 The motivation behind this project lies in the need to protect users from the ever-evolving landscape of cyber threats and ensure the safety and integrity of computer systems.
 By creating a reliable and efficient malware detection system using machine learning, we can stay one step ahead of cybercriminals and safeguard our digital lives.